sgsrc/sgMap/README.md

 If you want to download setup file, move https://gitlab.com/sgsrc/sgMap and show setup folder.
 (This site is not supported big size setupfile)

+* The last source, library and setup files will be apply only in gitlab in the future.